-04 Sep How Bim can Boost the Bottom Line for smes
+04 Sep Samuel Okoronkwo on how Bim can Boost the Bottom Line for smes

 So keeping an eye over new developments in all operational techniques and in systems applications that could minimise costs, maximise efficiency and give them an edge is a necessity.
 Ask any construction executive what keeps them awake at night and they’ll say profitability.
 So keeping an eye over new developments in all operational techniques and in systems applications that could minimise costs, maximise efficiency and give them an edge is a necessity.
 However, some observers have a perception of an industry unwilling to embrace the digital age.
 A recent Pinsent Masons survey revealed that 33 per cent of contractors and consultants blamed the supply chain for slow progress on BIM.

 So why is BIM so important, asks Samuel Okoronkwo Everyone in the industry creates information about projects almost in isolation and in formats that suit their own unique requirements.
 Consequently, the construction process is bedevilled with clashes of uncoordinated drawings between designers and misunderstandings by the contractors and subcontractors.
 The result is a process riddled with waste, higher costs and longer delivery timescales.
 The finished building may have incorporated so many unintended variations that it may be markedly different from what was intended.
 Against this imperfect background, BIM helps to bring much welcomed efficiency to the construction process.

 The government has placed BIM as an enabler and at the heart of its central procurement strategy, with a target date of April 2016 for the implementation of BIM Level 2 on all centrally procured projects.
 The macroeconomic view is that when attained, it will assist the UK in meeting at least two targets: a 33 per cent cut in the cost of construction and whole-life costs and a 50 per cent reduction in time from project inception to completion.